brooklynjs/brooklynjs.github.io/speakers.md

 ## Who can submit talks to BrooklynJS?
 We welcome & encourage _everyone_ to submit a talk!
-Whether you have been writing JavaScript for 20 years or few days, an experienced or 1st time speaker, we want to hear what you are excited about.
+Whether you have been writing JavaScript for 20 years or few days, experienced or 1st time speaker*, we want to hear what you are excited about.

 *Our speaker alumni includes Jenna Zeigen (@zeigenvector), Drew Petersen (@KirbySaysHi), Sarah Saltrick Meyer (@meyerini), Byron Hulcher (@hypirlink) & many more who gave their first talk at BrooklynJS, then started speaking at different meetups and conferences.
 BrooklynJS is very first time speaker friendly!*